bgorman87/PDF-Flow/README.md

     pip install -r requirements.txt
     ```

-4. **Note:** On Windows, during file processing you may notice brief command prompt windows appearing and disappearing.
-This is due to how the `pdf2image` package dependency runs Poppler through these prompts, which I cannot programmatically change.
+4. **Note:** On Windows if you plan to compile an executable yourself, then during file processing you may notice brief command prompt windows appearing and disappearing.
+If running directly from source, you may not see this occurring depending on your environment.
+This is due though to how the `pdf2image` package dependency runs Poppler through these prompts, which I cannot programmatically change.

    If you prefer not to see these windows appear/disappear, follow these general steps to prevent `pdf2image` from creating/showing the cmd prompts: